Rob And Chyna Season 1 Episode 2 TV Recap, Clips

 Chyna and Paige were only in Cannes for a day, and Chyna is still disappointed that Rob didn’t make the trip.
 Paige, who seems to be a good truth teller for the show, points out in her interview that Chyna is complaining about Rob’s insecurities when Chyna is dealing with a lot of the same things.
 ‘You felt like that for a moment,” Paige says about the tabloid story about Chyna’s butt.
 “He feels like that 24-7.”

 The episode wraps up with Chyna going to Rob’s house for a heart to heart.
-She tells him she empathises with the body image issues.
-She apologises for being rude.
+She tells him she empathizes with the body image issues.
+She apologizes for being rude.
 Rob almost meets her half way, but can’t quite let himself off the hook.
 “I just need to get my shit together,” he says.

 The couple shares a sweet moment when Rob shows Chyna the baby swing.
 “It shows me that he is willing and committed to me and the baby,” she says.